 23. Ride the roller coaster and go skating at Oaks Amusement Park

 The Lowdown Who ever said amusement parks are just for kids?
 Opened in 1905, Oaks Amusement Park happens to have the oldest remaining roller rink in the country, along with mini golf, classic carnival games like ring toss and balloon bust, and of course, rides, which range from a family-friendly carousel to ones that are a bit more vertical.

 Pro Tip Oaks Park may give off vintage vibes but the prices are firmly 21st century.
 A ride bracelet that grants you unlimited spins on Adrenaline Peak and other vertiginous rides is the way to go.

-Read More: Oaks Park's Gay Skate is on a Roll
+Read More: Oaks Park's Gay Skate Is on a Roll

-25. Get polished at Nomsternailz, Alphabet District
+24. Get polished at Nomsternailz

 The Lowdown Portland is chock-a-block with nail salons, ranging from no-frills to positively luxe.
 But no one in town does nail art quite like the folks here, on the tiniest of canvases, while also being very forward about their 420-friendliness.
 If it’s CB-infused wellness products you seek, this is your spot.